taskflow/GSoC2023/README.md

 *using* Taskflow to implement parallel algorithms and applications, rather than developing the Taskflow core functionalities.
-Participants in this project will gain much practical and hands-on experience of parallel programming and underatand the pros and cons of mainstream parallel programming tools.
+Participants in this project will gain much practical and hands-on experience of parallel programming and understand the pros and cons of mainstream parallel programming tools.

 ### Contact